hedronium/Jables/README.md

 `php artisan jables:destroy` - Removes all the tables that jables created from  Database.
 `php artisan jables:create-folder` - Creates the folder to store your Schema based on your configuration.
 `php artisan jables:create-table` - Creates Jables own tracking table in database.
-`php artisan jables:prettify` - Formats your JSON files and adds appropriate spacing for them to look nice.

 All the commands accept the  `--database=[connection]` option.
 You can use it to override which connection Jables uses to do its business.